-Channel Details Stakeholder groups innovations, good news stories and an overview of upcoming work and potential effects.
-Social media • Social media channels, such as Facebook and Twitter will be used to inform local communities and other stakeholders about Project activities.
+Channel Details Stakeholder groups Project Newsletter • A Project newsletter will be prepared and circulated to all stakeholders on the Project stakeholder database.
+It will provide an overview of Project progress, key milestones and achievements, innovations, good news stories and an overview of upcoming work and potential effects.
+All stakeholders (where contact details supplied) Social media Social media channels, such as Facebook and Twitter will be used to inform local communities and other stakeholders about Project activities.
 Local communities Video Short videos present audio-visual content about the construction progress showing the physical works and construction team in action.
 Local communities Letters / works notifications • Letters or works notifications will be prepared as required during works, to provide stakeholders with detail on upcoming works, potential impacts or to address a particular issues with a specific stakeholder.
 Directly affected landowners Project neighbours Key stakeholders News media Media releases about key activities or Project milestones will be provided to national and local print and broadcast media.
 They are invited to provide coverage of the activity to a broader community.
 Other media opportunities maybe looked throughout the Project phases.
-Local communities Stands at community events • The Project will have a mobile information stand that can be used by the Alliance to engage with the wider community at public events, markets and other forums as appropriate Local communities Information kiosk Information kiosk providing key Project information, including photos, flyovers shots and information panels keep communities informed about the Project's progress.
-Local communities Project billboards / signage Project signage will be erected at appropriate locations on SH3 to inform local communities and road users of the Project, who is working in the area and how to contact the Alliance.
+Local communities Stands at community events The Project will have a mobile information stand that can be used by the Alliance to engage with the wider community at public events, markets and other forums as appropriate Local communities Information kiosk Information kiosk providing key Project information, including photos, flyovers shots and information panels keep communities informed about the Project's progress.
+Local communities Project billboards / signage • Project signage will be erected at appropriate locations on SH3 to inform local communities and road users of the Project, who is working in the area and how to contact the Alliance.
 It is likely that the main signage will be at the northern and southern Project extents.
-The Alliance may also use Variable Message Signs, to convey messages about potential works on the SH3 network (i.e. tie-in works) and any potential travel disruptions.
-Local communities, road users Public notices Public notices will be placed in local media, as required, to inform the wider community about key Project related activities, such as traffic disruptions Local communities, road users
+Local communities, road users The Alliance may also use Variable Message Signs, to convey messages about potential works on the SH3 network (i.e. tie-in works) and any potential travel disruptions.

+Channel Details Stakeholder groups Public notices Public notices will be placed in local media, as required, to inform the wider community about key Project related activities, such as traffic disruptions Local communities, road users